hitokiri-mata/katacoda-courses/kubernetes-containers/go/step6-run-on-k8s.md

 ## Call REST API

-The REST interface for restafarian service can be invoked like before.
+The REST interface for the restafarian service can be invoked like before.

 `curl --data "topic=Cancer&idea=October+is+Breast+Cancer+Awareness+month" $SERVICE_URL/ideas/v1/ | jq .`{{execute}}